THE TRUE EVIDENCE

 Acts 1:8: But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.

-The Scripture states clearly the outpouring of the Holy Spirit took place on the Day of Pentecost as He came upon the Apostles.
-This should suffice that the rest of the disciples and women (wherever they were) had also received the same baptism.
+The Scripture states clearly that the outpouring of the Holy Spirit had taken place on the Day of Pentecost when the Spirit of the Lord came upon the Apostles.
+This should be sufficient to conclude that the rest of the disciples and women (wherever they were) had also received the same baptism.
 Whether or not they spoke with other tongues is not the issue.

-YES.
-We will see what it is as we study the various Scripture passages related to this topic.
-But first let's examine why the Almighty God caused the Apostles to speak with other tongues as He gave them utterance.
-Remember, the Day of Pentecost is an important feast of Yahweh.
+What then is the evidence of the Holy Spirit baptism?
+Is the Scripture clear on the issue?
+The answer is YES.
+We will see what it is by studying the various Scripture passages related to this topic.
+First let us examine why the Almighty God caused the Apostles to speak with other tongues as He gave them utterance.
+Remember, the Day of Pentecost is an important Feast of Yahweh.
 There were thousands of devout Jewish men gathered in and around the vicinity of the Temple on that day.
 The Apostles had absolutely no idea what was to take place.
-In order to draw the attention of those Jewish men to hear the Gospel, God had to create a "sign".
-From the Scripture we know that the Jews seek after signs as oppose to the Gentiles who seek after wisdom (cf. Matt.12; Jhn.2; 1 Cor.1:22).
+In order to draw the attention of those Jewish men, for them to hear the Gospel, God had to create a “sign”.
+From the Scripture we know that the Jews seek after signs, as oppose to the Gentiles who seek after wisdom (cf. Matt.12:38; Jhn.2:18; 1 Cor.1:22).
 It seems that until they see a sign, they would not believe the Word.
-This is one reason why God chose to use "sign" when it came to the children of Israel.
-Secondly, it had been prophesied by the prophet Isaiah that the Lord would use "stammering lips and another tongue" to teach His people.
-(Read Isaiah chapter 28.)
-Therefore, God fulfilled His own Word on that particular Day of Pentecost.
+This is one reason why God chose to use “sign” when it came to the children of Israel.
+Secondly, it had been prophesied by the prophet Isaiah that the Lord would use “stammering lips and

 Prophecies

-"speaking with other tongues" have Scripture verses to only imply, not support, such a teaching.
+Christians who believe that the evidence of one having the baptism of the Holy Spirit is “speaking with other tongues” have Scripture verses to only imply, not support, such a teaching.
 The languages (tongues) that the 12 Apostles spoke were not unknown languages (tongues) but known languages (tongues).
 Acts 2:7 tells us that the Apostles were Galileans and as such their common vocabulary were Hebrew and Aramaic.
 However, when the Holy Spirit came upon them they were speaking more than a dozen known languages of other nations.
 Jews who had returned from those nations to live in Judea heard the Apostles proclaim the wonderful works of God in their own native tongues (Acts 2:8-11).
 This truly fulfilled the words of the prophet Isaiah (chapter 28).

 When Peter stood up to explain what was taking place, he recalled the prophecies of Joel the prophet to the thousands of Jewish people who were gathered around him and the other Apostles.
 (Remember that the historical accounts are condensed.
 I believe that the preaching of Peter lasted long (Acts 2:40).
-As the crowd swelled to thousands, the preaching could have taken place right in the Temple ground, an area of about 144,000 sq. meters.)
+The crowd swelled to thousands, and the preaching could have taken place right in the Temple ground, an area of about 144,000 sq. meters.)
 He expounded:

 Acts 2:16: But this is that which was spoken by the prophet Joel;